dustinpfister/test_vjs/prototypes/js-javascript-example-digital-art-unsteady-stars/README.md

 After the Minimum Viable product is done I will then want to maybe add a few more features beyond the Basic core idea.
 I do not think that I will want to put to much time into this one, but for the sake of following threw with something I think I will add at least one or more additional revisions after that of the MVP.
 Once I get a few additional feature in I will then get to a point where it is just about cleaning up the code, fixing any and all bugs, and making just simple changes as needed to keep code from breaking.
 In other words a kind of maintenance phase of sorts.

+## The Main Goal of this Project is not the Project itself, but a new process of working on projects

+The main goal hear was to just start a new habit that I intend to continue with when it comes to additional javaScript examples, as well as canvas examples, and any other projects that I might start at any point in the future.
+There is thinking in terms of fine grain revisions, and also breaking things down in three phases where each phase is one if not more revisions.

 ## General Idea or Minimum Viable Product ( r0 - r2 )